-- Funding Amount: \$4,500,000,000. - Funding Mechanism: Grants. - Eligible recipients: States and Tribal entities. \$225,000,000 is allocated for Tribes (as of February 9, 2023 allocation to specific Tribal nations has not yet been determined). - Eligible entities for rebate program: - Low- or moderate-income household; - Individual or entity that owns a multifamily building not less than 50% of the residents of which are low- or moderate-income households; and - A governmental, commercial, or nonprofit entity, as determined by the Secretary, carrying out a qualified electrification project on behalf of the aforementioned entities. - Eligible uses: May use up to 20% of the grant amount for planning, administration, or technical assistance.
-The remaining funds are for rebates for the purchase of high-efficiency electric home appliances. - Maximum rebate amounts (per appliance or non-appliance upgrade): - \$1,750 for a heat pump water heater; - \$8,000 for a heat pump for space heating or cooling; - \$840 for an electric stove, cooktop, range, oven, or electric heat pump clothes dryer; - \$4,000 for an electric load service center upgrade; - \$1,600 for insulation, air sealing, and ventilation; and - \$2,500 for electric wiring. - An eligible entity receiving multiple rebates under this section may receive not more than a total of \$14,000 in rebates.
-May not be combined with any other federal grant or rebate. - Period of availability: Until September 30, 2031. - Program homepage: HERE - For more information: - Frequently Asked Questions on Home Energy Rebate Programs HERE. - DOE Announcement on State and Tribe Allocations for Home Energy Rebate Program HERE.
-Massachusetts High Efficiency Electric Home Energy Rebate Allocation: \$72,809,130.
+- Funding Amount: \$4,500,000,000. - Funding Mechanism: Formula Funding - Eligible recipients: States and Tribal entities. \$225,000,000 is allocated for Tribes (as of February 9, 2023 allocation to specific Tribal nations has not yet been determined). - o Eligible entities for rebate program: - Low- or moderate-income household; - Individual or entity that owns a multifamily building not less than 50% of the residents of which are low- or moderate-income households; and - A governmental, commercial, or nonprofit entity, as determined by the Secretary, carrying out a qualified electrification project on behalf of the aforementioned entities. - Eligible uses: May use up to 20% of the grant amount for planning, administration, or technical assistance.
+The remaining funds are for rebates for the purchase of high-efficiency electric home appliances. - Maximum rebate amounts (per appliance or non-appliance upgrade): - o \$1,750 for a heat pump water heater; - o \$8,000 for a heat pump for space heating or cooling; - o \$840 for an electric stove, cooktop, range, oven, or electric heat pump clothes dryer; - o \$4,000 for an electric load service center upgrade;

+- o \$1,600 for insulation, air sealing, and ventilation; and - o \$2,500 for electric wiring. - o An eligible entity receiving multiple rebates under this section may receive not more than a total of \$14,000 in rebates.
+May not be combined with any other federal grant or rebate. - Period of availability: Until September 30, 2031. - Program homepage: HERE - For more information: - DOE Announcement for Open Applications for States and Territories HERE.
+DOE will review submitted applications from states for the programs on a rolling basis.
+Once application is approved, states can launch their program for consumers in eligible households. - o Administrative and Legal Requirements Document HERE.
+Document offers full federal guidance and instructions for states and territories to apply for their document - o Frequently Asked Questions on Home Energy Rebate Programs HERE. - DOE Announcement on State and Tribe Allocations for Home Energy Rebate Program HERE.
+Massachusetts High Efficiency Electric Home Energy Rebate Allocation: \$72,809,130. - To receive news about this assistance and other announcements from the Home Energy Rebates Program sign up for email updates HERE